IoTBLR/Sherlock/README.md

 Sherlock-* is to be replaced with version you download.
 For example, if v0.3.zip is downloaded, then directory name will be Sherlock-0.3.

+When you install you will prompted to give the ***Game ID***.
+This is the unique ID for this Raspberry Pi phone.
+Please store this values as this is required when entering the clues in Cloudant.

+##Instruction Guides

+[Cloudant](https://github.com/IoTBLR/Sherlock/blob/master/instructions/Cloudant%20Instructions.doc?raw=true) - Instructions for entering the clues for the game play.
+Red rotary phone - Instructions for hacking the Red Rotary phone.